NargesEl/NargesEL/README.md

 ---

-:open_book:  Currenty I am keeping my Python and SQL skills fresh with courses on Udemy. :computer:
+:open_book:  Currenty I am working on the following mooc courses to keep my skills fresh and learn new ones :computer: :
+- Python
+- SQL
+- Tableau
+- Google Sheets

 I am very eager to continue learning and implementing what I learn and know in practice. :brain: